ArdavanKhalij/Image-colorization-based-on-autoencoders/README.md

 ### Step 2: Training the models
 There are trained models saved in the submited project but you can also train them yourself.
 The models desigend in a way that you can also continue to learn the existing checkpoints even more.

 For train the 3 layer model you should run 3layer_model.py, for 5 layer you should run 5layer_model.py, for 7 layer you should run 7layer_model.py, for 13 layer you should run 13layer_model.py, and for resnet model you should run resnet_model.py.

+### Step 3: Testing the results and see the results
+We prepared a number of jupyter notebooks so you can run them with the correct path of the data and see the results and accuracy of the models.

+For run and test the 3 layer model you should run 3layer_model.py, for 5 layer you should run 5layer_model.py, for 7 layer you should run 7layer_model.py, for 13 layer you should run 13layer_model.py, and for resnet model you should run resnet_model.py.